Updated: Jan 12

 Who manages CDP apps?

-It is not uncommon for a development team to deploy their CDP with marketing, operations, and analytics teams overseeing implementation.
+It is not uncommon for a development team to deploy a CDP with marketing, operations, and analytics teams overseeing implementation.
 Using consulting companies or even eCommerce platforms can be an option for larger brands who need more help integrating it into the company's workflow to produce accurate data from your system.